 Please contact the church office (403-346-4560) to be placed on the Prayer Chain.
 All requests are kept confidential.

 Knox Bible Study has ceased during closure due to Covid-19.
-We will update when things are open again.
+We will update when classes are open again.

 Knox Choir has taken a break however we are still blessed with music provided by very talented musicians, Lorna Tink, our organist, and Trish Murray, our pianist.